msrose/babel-plugin-transform-amd-to-commonjs/README.md

 ### Listing module dependencies inline (v1.6 and above)

 In v1.6, require dependencies and factories with unknown types (at build time) are now supported.
-The dependency list may be a function call or variable name that resolves to an array type at runtime.
+The dependency list may be a function call or variable name that resolves to an array-like type at runtime.
 The factory may be a function call or variable name that resolves to a function at runtime.

 ```javascript
 require(getDeps(), myFactoryFunction);